Microgreen FAQ

 Studies have shown that many microgreens, such as red cabbage, broccoli, and radish often contain up to 40 times more nutrients than the mature plant.
 According to professor Qin Wang at the University of Maryland, microgreens are 4 to 40 fold more concentrated with nutrients.
 His research team tested 25 different commercially grown microgreens and consistently found high levels of nutrients like vitamin C, vitamin B, vitamin E, vitamin K lutein, and beta-carotene.
 Dr. Gene Lester, a USDA researcher, says, "All of these nutrients are extremely important for skin, eyes and fighting cancer and have all kinds of benefits associated with them.
 To find these high levels of nutrients, I find that quite astonishing."

-It is very sustainable in the aspect that we use a "vertical rack system," which allows us to grow multiple levels of microgreens in a smaller space than a traditional one level setup.
+We are based out of Allegan, MI and serve the Southeastern region of Wisconsin.
+We use a "vertical rack system," which allows us to grow multiple levels of microgreens in a smaller space than a traditional one level setup.
 It's the same theory as a skyscraper.
 Build upward, and you'll have a large number of offices using a small footprint.
 All lighting is done using LED grow lights that use far less energy than tradition indoor horticultural high-intensity discharge lighting.
-Microgreens thrive in a particular temperature and humidity range so, it's important to have a controlled, sterile environment for optimal microgreen growth.
-This also gives us the ability to serve fresh microgreens throughout the entire year to all of our customers.
+Microgreens thrive in a particular temperature and humidity range so it's important to have a controlled, sterile environment for optimal microgreen growth.